Jasontheswag/WHSTechNotes/journal.md

   I, personally, don't like football (presumably, american) I have not watched Super Bowl LX

+# March 2, 2026
+  Software engineer and Cybersecurity analyst for a software engineer, you need at least a bachelors degree, knowledge of scripting, and a portfolio with your coding abilities. for a cybersecurity analyst, you need at least a bachelors degree in cybersecurity, computer science, or any other related field.

 # February 23, 2026
   I didn't watch the 2026 winter olympics, but they probably used a lot of cameras.